PolarisSteve/DateSlider/README.md

 2. The formatted display dates would be 1/1/2015 through 7/31/2018
 3. Forty-three possible selections.
 Here is a sample image of what the control will display for an end user.

+# Moment.JS should no longer be used.
+As written I used Moment.JS which has been changed to maintenance mode, It can still be downloaded and used

+# Using the Code
+To use the DateSlider object, include the js file into the HTML file, ensuring that you include the jQuery and moment.js.